 The BEST thing about these side-income ideas is they are all somewhat disposable.
 You can easily quit without feeling bad, and they come and go depending on how much you want.
 There’s no long-term contract tying you to the job.

 Working extra jobs is how I had enough money in my travel savings account to start my journey.
 If I can do it, I’m confident you can do it too!

 You can work to travel.
 Go get it!

-Once you have enough saved, you can work abroad continuing to up your travel funds.
+Once you have enough saved, you can work abroad continuing to boost your travel funds.
 Don’t worry, you DON’T need any experience to work abroad.
-Most jobs are simple and can be learned easily.
+Most side jobs are simple and easy to learn.